PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 orchestration.
 Architecture accounting retains an ordered ID sequence in addition to its unique-ID set so a pass present in more than one phase contributes its exact multiplicity to former direct-call totals.

+The next characterized nested boundary is a one-step safe-binary recovery runner reused as the final step of a six-step quantized activation/binary runner.
+Both are parameterless straight-line lowerer closures over ModelIR and layout state.
+Focused contracts fix the three total safe-binary invocations, two quantized runner invocations, all ModelIR/layout arguments, the model-only softmax canonicalization, and the nested final-step relationship before production extraction.